ironmanMA/continuum/README.md

 # continuum
+What is Continumm??
-ultra awesome context retrival and discovery
+its an ultra awesome context retrival and discovery